AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 * Index of items can be viewed using the `list` command.

 Examples:
-- `delete -i 1` Deletes the item with index of 1.
+- `list` followed by`delete -i 1` Deletes the item with index of 1.
-- `delete -i 4` Deletes the item with index of 4.
+- `list` followed by `delete -i 4` Deletes the item with index of 4.

 #### Deleting an item using item name